liquity/bold/README.md

 - **Multi-collateral system.** The system now consists of a CollateralRegistry and multiple collateral branches.
 Each collateral branch is parameterized separately with its own Minimum Collateral Ratio (MCR), Critical Collateral Ratio (CCR) and Shutdown Collateral Ratio (SCR).
 Each collateral branch contains its own TroveManager and StabilityPool.
 Troves in a given branch only accept a single collateral (never mixed collateral).
 Liquidations of Troves in a given branch via SP offset are offset purely against the SP for that branch, and liquidation gains for SP depositors are always paid in a single collateral.
 Similarly, liquidations via redistribution split the collateral and debt across purely active Troves in that branch.

-- **Collateral choices.** The system will contain collateral branches for WETH and several LSTs: rETH, wstETH and either one (or both) of osETH and ETHx (TBD).
+- **Collateral choices.** The system will contain collateral branches for WETH and two LSTs: rETH and wstETH.
 It does not accept native ETH as collateral.

 - **User-set interest rates.** When a borrower opens a Trove, they choose their own annual interest rate.
 They may change their annual interest rate at any point.
 Simple (non-compounding) interest accrues on their debt continuously, and gets compounded discretely every time the Trove is touched.
 Aggregate accrued Trove debt is periodically minted as BOLD.